adamvduke/node-apn-server/README.md

 * Create a node_apn database in couch
 * Create the pre-requisite data needed to support the server
  * Add the couch\_views/users\_all.js content as a view called "\_design/users" with the name "all"
+ * Add the couch\_views/applications\_secrets.js content as a view called "\_design/applications" with the name "secrets"
  * Add a user document and configure that user's applications
  * There is an example document with one user and one application configured shown below
  * Pay attention to the certData and keyData entries in the settings hash, the server currently provides a way for you to upload the certificate and key, but it's ugly.
 The plan is to possibly use a different front end to manage the things that might be easier to do in a blocking environment.